snoonetIRC/website/content/community/writerchat.md

 **For all other questions...**

-Feel free to message one of the OPs of the IRC or head over to /r/writerchat on Reddit and send a modmail.
+Feel free to message one of the OPs of the IRC or head over to {{< subreddit_link writerchat >}} on Reddit and send a modmail.

 <a href="https://www.reddit.com/r/writerchat/wiki/index">We also have a wiki that is constantly being updated.</a>